Photoemission tomography of excitons in 2D systems: momentum-space signatures of correlated electron-hole wave functions: Theory

-Here the volume of integration, $V$, is the volume of the unit cell, for which we assume a sampling of the Brillouin zone in the periodic direction only, as well as sufficient vacuum in the non-periodic direction of the slab.
+Here the volume of integration, $V$, is the volume of the crystal, as defined by the unit cell and the sampling of the Brillouin-zone in the periodic directions (using sufficient vacuum in the non-periodic direction of the slab).

-Next we can evaluate the formal definition of the Dyson wave function in the basis of valence- and conduction bands (see Appendix~\ref{sec:dyon_expansion} for a derivation of this expansion):
+Next we evaluate the formal definition of the Dyson wave function, starting from an alternative form, which employs the basis of valence- and conduction bands and is derived in Appendix~\ref{sec:dyon_expansion}: